Atallinio/rsna-breast-cancer-detection/README.md

 # RSNA Breast Cancer Detection

-This repository contains my solution to the RSNA 2024 Breast Cancer Detection competition.
+This repository contains my solutions to the [**RSNA Breast Cancer Detection**](https://www.kaggle.com/competitions/rsna-breast-cancer-detection/) competition.
 The goal of the competition is to detect and classify breast cancer from mammography images.
+In this repository, I have implemented two distinct approaches to tackle this challenge:

+1. A **CVAE (Conditional Variational Autoencoder)** anomaly detection model designed to identify abnormal patterns in the mammograms.
+2. A **Transfer Learning** classification model solution.

-I have implemented state-of-the-art models and preprocessing techniques to achieve high accuracy in breast cancer identification from this challenging dataset.
+Both models leverage advanced preprocessing techniques and strive to achieve high accuracy in breast cancer identification from this complex dataset.

 ---